-Companies today enjoy ever-wider opportunities to be globally engaged through revenue growth, through efficiency gains, and most fundamentally through mindset.
-Global business is not, however, omnipotent.
-Even as market forces have spread so, too, has the role of national governments.
+Companies today enjoy ever-wider opportunities to be globally engaged, and they need leaders who can harness the opportunities and rise to the challenges of globalization.
+At the same time, as market forces have spread throughout the world, so, too, has the role of national governments.
 National governments that once stood between the market and billions of their citizens still today play deep and shifting roles in the global economy via institutions such as monetary and fiscal authorities, state-owned enterprises, and sovereign wealth funds.
-National governments being embedded in global business should not be feared.
-This complex dialectic has been a reality for centuries and will be a reality for the foreseeable future.
+Global companies need leaders who work effectively with governments.